schriker/Play2Gether/README.md

 * Users can add games/rooms to their favorites
 * Users can enter games/rooms
 * Users can add new rooms
+* Users can chat in room view

 ## To do
-* Room view.
-Where users can chat
 * Favorites view
 * Private messages
 * Adding user to friends